bartongroup/slivka/_sources/specification.rst.txt

 ``type`` parameter to ensure proper value conversion.
 Optionally you may add ``value`` property if you need to specify a default value.
 This value will be used if the field was not given in the form.
-It's expecially useful when defining constant command line arguments.
+It's especially useful when defining constant command line arguments.

-Here is an exmaple configuration of the command line program *json-converter* taking two options ``--in-format`` and ``--out-format`` and input file argument, with the corresponding form having ``file``, ``inputformat`` and ``outputformat`` fields:
+Here is an example configuration of the command line program *json-converter* taking two options ``--in-format`` and ``--out-format`` and input file argument, with the corresponding form having ``file``, ``inputformat`` and ``outputformat`` fields: